-The soil conditions at the location of the proposed new streets at Ladera Highpoint, Unit 2C in San Antonio, Texas were obtained from drilling five borings to depths of 12 feet.
-Laboratory tests were performed on selected specimens to evaluate the engineering characteristics of various soil strata encountered in the borings.
-Our findings and recommendations based on the field investigations and the laboratory tests are summarized below:
+The soil conditions at the location of the proposed new streets at the Mechler Tract at US Highway 90 in San Antonio, Texas were obtained from excavating ten test pits to depths of 7 to 9 feet.
+Laboratory tests were performed on selected specimens to evaluate the engineering characteristics of various soil strata encountered in the test pits.

-- The subsurface soils at the boring locations consist of brown clays and gravel underlain by calcareous clays to marl and marl to limestone. - The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are moderately plastic in character.
-Potential vertical movement on the order of 1 to 1 /4 inches is estimated. - The proposed pavements at this site may be supported by flexible pavement sections.
-Local streets are anticipated within this unit. - Cut and fill information is not available for our review at this time. - Ground water was not encountered in the borings at the time of drilling.
+- The subsurface soils at the test pit locations consist of brown clays, dark brown clays, tan clays, tan clays to tan and gray clays, tan clays to calcareous clays, tan clays to sandy clays, and sandstone. - The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are moderately plastic to highly plastic in character.
+Potential vertical movement on the order of 3 to 4 inches is estimated at the existing grade elevation of the test pits. - The proposed streets at this site may consist of flexible pavement sections. - Cut and fill information is not available for our review at this time.
+Brown clay or sandy clay subgrades are anticipated.
+At the time of construction, if the final street subgrade consists of material other than encountered in the test pits, the recommendations may have to be revised. - Pavement section recommendations for Local and Collector type streets are presented. - Ground water was not encountered in the test pits at the time of excavation.